-With grilling, boiling and even microwaving as options why would you want to bake your corn?
-Because it’s super easy – seriously I’m talking TAKE.
-BAKE.
-EAT.
-Not to mention the corn tastes fantastic!
+I know what you’re thinking…with grilling, boiling and even microwaving as options why would you want to bake your corn on the cob?

-What makes the corn so juicy and sweet is that you bake it with the silks and husks attached.
-An added bonus to this method is how easy those annoying silk strands slide right off the cooked corn kernels #littlethings
+The secret to this ultra juicy and sweet corn is that you bake it with the silks and husks attached.
+An added bonus to this method is how easy those annoying silk strands slide right off the cooked corn kernels.

-Arrange the corn on your toaster oven’s baking rack and place in the preheated toaster oven.
+Arrange the corn on your toaster oven’s cooking rack and place it in the middle position of your preheated toaster oven.

 Safety First: Take a quick peek and make sure the cobs are not touching any of the walls of your toaster oven.
 Dried husks + super-hot walls can be a sketchy combo.

-Bake for 30 to 35 minutes.
-When ready the husks will be much lighter, dried out and if you give the corn a little squeeze in the middle it should give a tiny bit.
+Bake the corn for 30 to 35 minutes.
+When ready the husks will be much lighter, dried out and if you squeeze the corn in the middle it should give a tiny bit.

 Let the corn cool for a few minutes.
 Then pull back the husks and silks to remove them from the cobs.